 Pablo Bay.
-The majority of the grapes come from two single blocks that sit on a precariously
+Most of the grapes come from two single blocks that sit on a precariously steep

-steep western-facing slope of the Mayacamas Mountains.
-The vineyard’s high elevation
+western-facing slope of the Mayacamas Mountains.
+The vineyard’s high elevation exposes the

 produce the intensely concentrated flavors of Monte Rosso grapes.

-could be described as perfect.
-The weather was as good as one could wish for.
-The growing
+the excellent 2013 vintage.
+The weather was as good as one could expect.
+The growing season

-season began early, with a warm, dry spring, and the weather stayed absolutely beautiful all the
+began early, with a warm and dry spring, and the weather stayed beautiful all the way through

-way through harvest.
+an early harvest.
 The quality and quantity of the fruit were exceptional.
-We handpicked
+The grapes were